zsutton/React-Fuzzy-Search/readme.md

           onChange={this.onSearchChange} // Item selected callback
           placeholder="Search..."
-          removePunctuation={true} // If true remove punctuation from the search field *searchField="name" // The name of the property to search showScore={false} // If true show the calculated score next to each result.
+          removePunctuation={true} // If true remove punctuation from the search field resultsComponent={FuzzySearchResult} // A li by default, use a custom results component resultsComponentProps={{}} // Pass props from parent to a custom result component *searchField="name" // The name of the property to search.
+(Can now be an array of strings) showScore={false} // If true show the calculated score next to each result.
 For debugging threadCount={2} // If using webworkers, the number of threads useWebWorkers={true} // Internally FuzzySearch will check for web worker support so this can be set for all browsers.